 Since 2007, the world has experienced several major supply interruptions of medical isotopes, especially Technetium-99m (Tc-99m) when the reactors in Chalk River (Canada) and Petten (the Netherlands) were stopped for unplanned maintenance and repairs.

-With support from the Natural Resources Canada (NRCan) and previously CIHR and NSERC, a world-class group of scientists have partnered to deliver an alternative technology for producing Tc-99m, the world’s most commonly used medical isotope.
+The TRIUMF-led team is participating in the second wave of support from NRCan via the federal ITAP program that was created in Budget 2012.
+With support from the NRCan and previously CIHR and NSERC, a world-class group of scientists have partnered to deliver an alternative technology for producing Tc-99m, the world’s most commonly used medical isotope.

 No single institution could tackle a program of this nature.
 The required expertise is too broad.
 To overcome this, the CycloMed99 team brings together experts with specialties in:

 - Regulatory affairs; and